teeekay/CarND-Vehicle-Detection/Assignment5.TonyKnight.md

 <img src="https://github.com/teeekay/CarND-Vehicle-Detection/blob/master/output_images/figure4.png?raw=true"  width=700>

-<i><u>Figures 4 and 5: Images of Car and non Car and resulting raw and scaled feature sets</u></i>
+<i><u>Figure 4: Images of Car and non Car patches and resulting raw and scaled feature sets</u></i>

 ---

 ### Training Classifier

 Scikit's `LinearSVC()` SVM classifier was trained and tested in [combofeatures.py](https://github.com/teeekay/CarND-Vehicle-Detection/blob/master/combofeatures.py) between lines 165 and 176.
 I adjusted the value of the C hyperparameter between 0.1 and 1000 in steps of orders of magnitude, but found there was little change in accuracy results on the test set.
-The accuracy rates ranged between a low of 92.7 when C was 0.1 and a high of 93.7 when C was set at 10, and back down to 93.1 at C=1000 (The results are shown in figure 6)
+The accuracy rates ranged between a low of 92.7 when C was 0.1 and a high of 93.7 when C was set at 10, and back down to 93.1 at C=1000 (The results are shown in Figure 5)

 The error rate generally was due to false positives for detection of cars on images that weren't cars.
 Almost all car images were identified as cars.